 Here, a deadbeat postman and a mysterious old toymaker called Klaus team up to deliver toys all around the town.
 They seek to turn the attitudes of its populace from grumpy, to selfless.
-Watch this for some oscar-nominated, light-hearted family fun.
+Watch this for some Oscar-nominated, light-hearted family fun.

 It’s near impossible to pick one as the individual best Christmas film as everybody has that one flick that is close to their heart.
 Whether they grew up watching it, or it reminds them of a special person or time in their life.

 If we were going for a magical mood and stunning visuals, we’d pick The Polar Express.
 For a classic tale, maybe It’s A Wonderful Life.
-But, as an all-around Christmas film with a little bit of everything, comedy, festivity, family fun, and emotional moments.
+But, is an all-around Christmas film with a little bit of everything, comedy, festivity, family fun, and emotional moments.
 The best choice this year might just have to be Elf.

 Whatever your pick for the 10 best Christmas movies is this year, make sure to watch it with copious amounts of mince pies and mulled wine in hand!
-Hopefully, at least one of your favourites are mentioned here, but let us know if we’ve missed out your favourite in the comments below!
+Hopefully, at least one of your favourites is mentioned here, but let us know if we’ve missed out on your favourite in the comments below!